rezaAKisd/Stellar/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to all contributors
+- Special thanks to the open-source community
+- Inspired by similar projects